stemangiola/tidybulk/README.md

 It is important to check the quality of the fit.
 All methods produce a fit object that can be used for quality control.
-The fit object produced by each underlying method are stored in as attributes of the `airway_mini` object.
-We can use them for example to perform quality control of the fit.
+The fit object produced by each underlying method is stored as an attribute of the `airway_mini` object.
+We can use them, for example, to perform quality control of the fit.

 #### For edgeR

 Plot the biological coefficient of variation (BCV) trend.
-This plot is helpful to understant the dispersion of the data.
+This plot is helpful in understanding the dispersion of the data.

 ``` r
 library(edgeR)